Kirksten3/pagespeedhelper/README.md

 ## Running the tests

 Tests are under spec/, run with rspec. <br />
-Tests now require a `PAGESPEED_API_KEY` environment variable in .env to run as it now requires a key to run the vcr initial tests.
+Tests no longer require a ENV['PAGESPEED_API_KEY'], rather all the results have been set to use provided VCR cassettes for the cases.
 ```
 rspec
 ```